bahrus/be-selectable/README.md

 Additional features:

-- [x] Listen for client-side address changes
+- [x] Listen for client-side address changes.
+- [x] Fire event when selected status changes.
-- [ ] Configure class name
+- [ ] Configure class name.
-- [ ] Allow for transform to be specified on host container
+- [ ] Allow for transform to be specified on host container.